Alfresco/docs-alfresco/intelligence-services/latest/admin/index.md

 You'll need to create an AWS Identity and Access Management (IAM) role with the correct permissions to control access to AWS services and resources.

-There is a setting for the level of confidence that Amazon Rekognition has in the accuracy of the extracted content.
+There's a setting for the level of confidence that Amazon Rekognition has in the accuracy of the extracted content.
 This is defined as the minimum confidence level and has a default value of 80%.

 See [Set up services in AWS]({% link intelligence-services/latest/install/setup.md %}) for more.